What causes sore throat?

 - Soft or cold foods, like pudding and milkshakes, may help ease throat pain.

-- Give children over 8 years warm salt water to gargle with (1/4 teaspoon of salt per glass of water).
+- Give children over eight years of age warm salt water to gargle (with ¼ teaspoon of salt per glass of water).

-- A fever after taking two days of antibiotics
+- A fever after taking antibiotics for two days

 - Increased throat pain